neil-mell489/DockIt/README.md

-# DockIt
+# Dockit
-DockIt - a customizable To Do list and planner.
+Dockit - a customizable To Do list and planner.

 Uses Flutter!